Erhalten Sie Zugang zu diesem und mehr als 300000 Büchern ab EUR 5,99 monatlich.

 True Competitor Principle

-Peace of mind…is a direct result of self-satisfaction in knowing you made the effort to become the best that you are capable of becoming.
+Peace of mind…is a direct result of self-satisfaction in knowing you made the effort to become the best of which you are capable.4

 JOHN WOODEN

 Five-time All-Pro Green Bay Packers lineman Jerry Kramer played from 1958 to 1968.
 Coach Vince Lombardi rode him hard—really hard—in the 1959 preseason.
-Jerry wanted to quit until one day Coach came through the locker room and told Jerry that he could become the greatest lineman in the NFL.
+Jerry wanted to quit until one day, Coach came through the locker room and told Jerry that he could become the greatest lineman in the NFL.
 That one encounter with Coach Lombardi transformed Jerry.
 That day, he decided to give 100 percent to every play in practice and games.
-And he became one of the greatest linemen, because he understood the concept of competitive greatness!
-When Lombardi saw more in him and challenged him to use all of his ability, there was a total release of all of his talents, skills, and gifts whenever he competed.
+And he became one of the greatest linemen because he understood the concept of competitive greatness.
+When Lombardi saw more in him and challenged him to use all of his ability, there was a total release of all Jerry’s talents, skills, and gifts whenever he competed.

-Coach Wooden defines competitive greatness as a real love for the hard battle, knowing it offers the opportunity to be at your best when your best is required.
-These three “Be” principles have helped me grasp competitive greatness:
+Coach Wooden defined competitive greatness as “a real love for the hard battle, knowing it offers the opportunity to be at your best when your best is required.”5 These three “Be” principles have helped me grasp what competitive greatness is: